 Start a Virtual Assistant Service

 There’s no shortage of business owners, parents, leaders, and more with full schedules.
 With solid time management skills and a knack for organization, you’re primed to lend a (virtual) helping hand.
-When starting, consider focusing on one segment so that you can grow your skills and distinguish yourself from others.
+When starting, consider focusing on one segment to grow your skills and distinguish yourself from others.

-You can assist entrepreneurs running e-commerce sites, real estate agents managing multiple clients, or marketing firms in need of support.
+You can assist entrepreneurs running e-commerce sites, real estate agents managing multiple clients, or marketing firms needing support.
 The client options are vast.
 So dust off that resume and start reaching out to see who could benefit from your services.

 - Claire Routh, Markitors

 If you already have an established website, joining an affiliate program like Amazon can give you a significant silent income boost.
 Anyone can do this by selling products connected to their niche — in our case — diving equipment.
 Monetizing your website in this way gives you a decent ROI without the headache of most of the hard work involved.

 - Alain Sobol, Red Sea Diving College

 You can start a pet, baby or house sitting service online to make extra money.
 There are numerous websites online where you can register as a sitter for free.
 Such sites will connect you to clients looking to pay for sitting services.
 You do not require extensive experience for these jobs, and the hourly rate for sitting services is often higher than the average minimum hourly wage.

 - Patrick Crane, Love Sew

 You do not need much money to start a SaaS (software as a service) business as long as you’re able to put together a sufficient website.
 Software is all online, so you wouldn’t be developing a tangible product.